 Impetigo Herpetiformis: This skin disorder is commonly noticeable in the second trimester.
 This rash is characterized by sores and releases pus.
 These are open sores, which can cause infections.
 It could be highly hazardous for infants and can cause infant deaths.

 Pemphiogoid Gestationis: This is an uncommon skin rash known to affect one in every fifty thousand pregnancies.
-This rash is an autoimmune condition characterized by red and brown round shaped patches on the abdomen.
-Pemphiogoid Gestationis rash barely affects a pregnant woman’s scalp, neck or face.
+This rash is an autoimmune condition characterized by red and brown round-shaped patches on the abdomen.
+Pemphigoid gestationis rash barely affects a pregnant woman’s scalp, neck, or face.
 It can lead to low birth weight in babies and put women at a high risk of premature delivery.

 Apart from these, non-specific rashes which may be allergic, drug induced or microbial infections can also occur.

 Appearance of pregnancy rashes should immediately be reported to the doctor.
 Your doctor may advise the following: